-Navigate to Settings > Site Settings > Team Members to add/delete and modify users of your Chargebee account.
+Navigate to Settings > Team Members to add/delete and modify users of your Chargebee account.

 You can assign users different roles in your site.
 These roles define various job functions that chalk out the kind of access each user will have to your site.

 In other words, a role allows a user particular functionality within your Chargebee site so that they can perform a task or set of tasks.

 You can create and add users to your Chargebee site depending on your plan.

-Click on the option Invite Members to invite a user to use your site.
+Click Invite Members to invite a user to use your site.

 You need to specify what role you would like to assign the new user (and define the kind of access to the site you will be granting them) before you send out the invite.

 The available user roles are: